fheng/best_practice/nodejs/writing_modules.md

     }
 ```

 Why do this?
-By externalising our dependencies, we allow for simpler and more maintainable unit testing.
+By externalising our dependencies and injecting them into the function, we allow for simpler and more maintainable unit testing.
 We also communicate clearly to the clients of our api, that this module is
 going to do something with the database or with the network (as an example).
+Also more specific to express, notice that there is no middleware present in business logic, there is also no reference to a request or response object, it is independant of the transport.

 ### How does this help with testing?